The Bay Boy: Plot

-In 1937, Donald Campbell (Kiefer Sutherland) is a sensitive 16-year-old boy coming of age in a dark and uncertain time for both his community and life.
-His mother (Liv Ullmann) wants him to continue his education after high school and become a priest, but Donald is more interested in girls than prayerbooks.
+On Cape Breton Island in 1937, 16-year-old Donald Campbell's mother wants him to continue his education after high school and become a priest, but Donald is more interested in girls.
 He is also frightened after a visiting priest attempts to molest him.

-Meanwhile, when he is not in school, Donald spends his time helping his father (Peter Donat) dig a bootleg pit; helps care for his older brother, Joe (Peter Spence), who was the brightest boy in his grade until he got sick and was left disabled; and pursues Saxon Coldwell (Leah Pinsent), one of police Sergeant Coldwell's two daughters.
-Sergeant Coldwell's wife died a few months earlier.
+When not in school, Donald spends his time helping his father dig a bootleg pit; helps care for his older brother, Joe, who was the brightest boy in his grade until he got sick and was left disabled; and pursues Saxon Coldwell, one of two daughters of police Sergeant Coldwell and his recently deceased wife.

-Donald lives a hard-working but fairly happy life, until the night he witnesses Sergeant Coldwell shoot and kill the Jewish couple who are his landlord and landlady.
-The chief of police is a relative, so Donald feels comfortable admitting he saw the killing but he says he did not see who did it, because he is afraid of Sergeant Coldwell - especially after Sergeant Coldwell subsequently lets Donald know that he is aware that Donald did see who committed the murder (because he could not have seen the shooting without also seeing who did it).
-When the Sergeant comes home and finds Donald (innocently) visiting with his daughter Dianna, he orders him out of the house but not without hitting him with his belt a few times first.
-The Sarge turns his attention on Dianna and begins to violently discipline her when Donald snaps and tells him he's going to the Chief to finally tell him the Sarge was the murderer.
-After a short pursuit, Coldwell catches and tries to kill the boy - with the result, his secret is revealed and he is arrested for the murder of the Jewish couple, child abuse, and attempted murder of Donald.
+Donald witnesses Coldwell shoot and kill the Jewish couple who are his landlord and landlady.
+The chief of police is a relative, so Donald feels comfortable admitting that he saw the killing.
+Out of fear of Coldwell, he says did not see who did it.
+Coldwell subsequently lets Donald know he is aware that Donald did see him commit the murders.
+When Coldwell finds Donald visiting with Saxon's sister Dianna, he hits Donald with his belt and orders him out of the house.
+Coldwell begins to violently discipline Dianna, causing Donald to say he is going to the police chief to report that Coldwell is the murderer.
+After a short pursuit, Coldwell catches Donald and tries to kill him; nearby police intercede and arrest Coldwell, and his secrets are revealed.

-Later, in spite of his strong attraction to both of Coldwell's daughters, Donald eagerly loses his virginity to the sexually experienced Mary, the brightest girl in his class, who seduces him in her empty home while the two are studying.
-They agree to regularly meet to have sex, but this does not lead to any lasting relationship.
-The Coldwell girls have to move away, and Donald sadly bids farewell to them, while preparing to leave home himself to study.
-He tells his mother he does not intend to become a priest — which she accepts philosophically.
+In spite of his attraction to the Coldwell daughters, Donald eagerly loses his virginity to the sexually experienced Mary, the brightest girl in his class, who seduces him while they are studying.
+They agree to continue meeting for sex, but this does not lead to a lasting relationship.
+The Coldwell girls move away, and Donald sadly bids them farewell while preparing to leave home himself to continue his studies.
+He tells his mother he does not intend to become a priest.

-The film also depicts the daily lives of the eccentric locals and tight-knit families.